 These containers should be stored in an area that’s high in air circulation.
 Ideal areas to store your garden bulbs during the winter is in a garage or inside near an open window.
 These areas should be dark and dry.
 An ideal temperature for these spaces is 50 to 60 degrees, which will keep the bulbs dormant during the winter.

 If numerous bulbs are stored together, they can quickly decay if nearby bulbs are damaged or rotting.
 It’s important to check on your bulbs regularly to make sure that decaying bulbs are thrown away before they contaminate the entire bulb storage container.

+Land Concepts is passionate about helping you create the most beautiful yard.
 Storing bulbs doesn’t have to be a complicated process.
 Follow these steps to enjoy the same beautiful blooms year after year.